Azure/azure-batch-software-entitlement/docs/walk-through.md

 ## A note on shells

 The SDK has been written to be cross-platform, working on Windows, Linux and macOS.
-For brevity, this walk-through uses **PowerShell** only (usable on both Windows and [Linux](https://azure.microsoft.com/blog/powershell-is-open-sourced-and-is-available-on-linux/)); the commands shown should be trivially convertible to your shell of choice, such as `CMD` and `bash` (including `bash` on Windows 10).
+This walk-through uses **PowerShell** (usable on both Windows and [Linux](https://azure.microsoft.com/blog/powershell-is-open-sourced-and-is-available-on-linux/)) and **bash**; the commands shown should be trivially convertible to your shell of choice, such as `CMD`.

 **Note:** By default, execution of PowerShell scripts is disabled on many Windows systems.
 If you get an error "*script.ps1* cannot be loaded because running scripts is disabled on this system", you will need to unblock scripts by running `set-executionpolicy remotesigned` from an elevated PowerShell window.

+There are `PowerShell` and `bash` wrappers in the repository root to launch `sestest`.
+These find and run the latest `sestest.dll` assembly that has been built.

 ## Selecting Certificates